y14e/gattai-merge/README.md

 `nullish`
 - `'loose'` (default): keep target value if source is nullish
-- `'strict'`: overwrite target with nullish
+- `'strict'`: overwrite target value if source is nullish
 - `'throw'`: throw TypeError if source is nullish

 `preserveDescriptors`